shiningrain/DREAM/README.md

 Detailed descriptions about the results are shown in the `ReadMe.md` in the zip file in the above [link](xxx).

-The full table of the priority of search actions are shown in [here](./SupplementalExperimentResults/PriorityTable.tsv) In addition, the search results of two cases in Motivation are also shown in [`Motivation`](./Motivation).
+The full table of the priority of search actions are shown in [here](./SupplementalExperimentResults/PriorityTable.tsv)

+In addition, the search results of two cases in Motivation are also shown in [`Motivation`](./Motivation).
 The `log.pkl` contains the search history of each strategy, and the `best_param.pkl` stores the best model architecture in each search.
-If you want to reproduce the DREAM search in Motivation, you can use the [demo file](./DREAM/demo0.py) to load the `param_SearchSeed.pkl` as the initial architecture `args.origin_path` in search.
+If you want to reproduce the DREAM search in Motivation, you can use the [demo file](./DREAM/demo0.py) to load the `param_initial.pkl` as the initial architecture `args.origin_path` to start search.

-If you want to reproduce our experiment, you can use the [demo.py](./DREAM/demo0.py) directly.
+If you want to reproduce our experiment, you can also use the [demo.py](./DREAM/demo0.py) directly.
 It is worth mentioning that you need to use `-op` to assign the initial model architecture as the beginning of the search.
 The result will be saved in this [directory](./DREAM/Test_dir/demo_result) and the [log](./DREAM/Test_dir/demo_result/log.pkl) will also save there.